Ben Hesen: Indiana University

 Hesen set an American record at the 2008 US Olympic Trials in the 50 meter backstroke by going 24.70 for the 50 split of a 100 backstroke time trial.
 He won the NCAA Championship in the 100 backstroke with a school-record time of 44.72.
 His win is the first NCAA swimming title for the Hoosiers since Jim Montgomery captured the 100 freestyle and 200 freestyle in 1976.
 He earned Indiana Male Athlete of the Year award.
 He was named co-Big Ten Swimmer of the Year and Swimmer of the Championships after taking league titles in the 100 backstroke, 200 backstroke, 100 butterfly and 200 medley relay (1:25.85).
 At the BIG TEN Championships at the University of Michigan, He took the 100 backstroke title in a time of 45.92, breaking the Canham Natatorium record of 46.48 set by Michael Phelps in 2005.
-He earned first team All-Big Ten and was the first IU swimmer to win three individual swimming titles since Chuck Sharpe in 1980.
+He earned first team All-Big Ten and was the first Indiana University swimmer to win three individual swimming titles since Chuck Sharpe in 1980.